 How Much Will It Cost to Install a Gas Generator?

-One of the most significant advantages of a standby generator fueled by natural gas is that it is cheaper than gasoline.
-However, the need to run gas lines means higher installation costs.
-The generator’s price can range from $4,000-$15,000 depending on the size of the unit needed.
-The average installation cost of a natural gas generator can range from $5,000-$10,000.
+One of the most significant advantages of a standby generator fueled by natural gas is that it is cheaper to run than a gasoline or diesel unit.
+However, running new gas lines will mean a higher installation cost.
+The generator’s price, on its own, can range from $4,000-$10,000, depending on the size of the unit needed.
+The average installation cost of a natural gas generator can range anywhere from $5,000-to $10,000, which includes pouring the concrete slab it must sit atop, running a gas line, and connecting it to your home’s electrical breaker box.

 Nick’s Plumbing and Air Conditioning

-As the temperatures slowly warm and Houstonians begin to forget the power outages of storm Uri, don’t lose sight of the importance of investing in a standby generator.
-Sure, we may not experience that type of extreme cold again in our lifetimes.
-But the seven-day power outages that are so common after hurricanes most of us know well.
-Let Uri be a reminder that now’s the time to research and invest in a natural gas generator, and Nick’s Plumbing and AC can help with the gas installation.
+As the temperatures slowly warm and Houstonians begin to forget about the storm’s power outages, don’t lose sight of the importance of investing in a standby generator.
+Sure, we may not experience that type of extreme cold again in our lifetimes, but when we do have inclement weather, you can be confident that your family’s routine is disrupted.